orbisius/orbisius-random-name-generator/readme.txt

 == Description ==

 Orbisius Random Name Generator is a simple plugin that randomly picks a name from a list.
+The shortcode can be used multiple times with different keywords on the same page.
+It will pick a random name from the appropriate list.

 This plugin is for people who want to have a
 * Random Name Generator